B. Linden Webb: Early life

 Webb was born in Bathurst, New South Wales, the fifth of seven children of Edmund Tom Webb and Fanny Edgeworth Webb (née Byrnes).
 He was a grandson of Edmund Webb and William Tom.
 His family were prosperous and well-connected in business and political circles.
 Webb attended Newington College, as had his father, and commenced in 1899.
 In 1902, his final year at Newington, he was appointed as the Senior Prefect.
 The following year Webb went up to the University of Sydney and read in the faculty of arts.
 He had planned to become a lawyer, but during his second year of university "he felt the call to preach".
 He graduated as a Bachelor of Arts in 1906.
 Webb chose service to the church over a career as a lawyer and became a graduate student at the Wesleyan Theological Institution which was then still based in the grounds of his Alma Mater, Newington College.

 Early ministry

 After ordination, Webb served as a probationer in the North Sydney circuit.
-He than moved to Moss Vale and served in that circuit from early 1909 to early 1911.
+He then moved to Moss Vale and served in that circuit from early 1909 to early 1911.
 Later in 1911 Webb took a leave of absence and traveled to England with his new wife.
 On his return to Australia in 1912 he served at Tighes Hill in the Hamilton and Wickham circuit of Newcastle.
 In 1913 Webb was unwell and spent time within the Central Methodist Mission on sick leave and light duties.